-Turning on a fan, ringing an electric bell, or recharging a cell phone - all these are the interesting effects of electric current.
-NCERT Solutions Class 8 Science Chapter 4 - Electricity: Magnetic and Heating Effects enable students to have a clear cut understanding of the fact that electric current generates heat and magnetism and their extensive use.
-The chapter articulates the essence of the heating effect of current, the magnetic effect of current and how to make electromagnets and electric bells work in a simple step by step way and therefore learning becomes simple and efficient.
+Turning on a fan, ringing an electric bell, or recharging a cell phone - all these are interesting effects of electric current.
+NCERT Solutions Class 8 Science Chapter 4 - Electricity: Magnetic and Heating Effects enable students to have a clear-cut understanding of the fact that electric current generates heat and magnetism, and their extensive use.
+The chapter articulates the essence of the heating effect of current, the magnetic effect of current and how to make electromagnets and electric bells work in a simple step-by-step way, and therefore learning becomes simple and efficient.

 This Story also Contains

 Electricity: Magnetic and Heating Effects Class 8 question answers can be downloaded and enable a student to prepare for exams in a convenient and efficient manner.
 These Electricity: Magnetic and Heating Effects NCERT Solutions give a step-by-step solution to all the questions in the textbook, and the key topics discussed include the heating effect of current, the magnetic effect of current, electromagnets, and electric bells.
 The explanations of the solutions are presented in a clear and systematic way, which ensures that the students might develop a solid conceptual background.
 Students will be able to update at any time with a mobile, laptop, or tablet with this free PDF, without the need to be connected to the internet.
-These solutions are prepared by the subject experts according to the current NCERT syllabus (2025-26), hence time-saving, improving comprehension, and helping the learners achieve improved school and competitive test performances.
+These class 8 science chapter 4 Electricity: Magnetic and Heating Effects question answers are prepared by the subject experts according to the current NCERT syllabus (2025-26), hence time-saving, improving comprehension, and helping the learners achieve improved school and competitive test performances.

 Class 8 NCERT Solutions: Science Chapter 4 Solved Exercise Questions will give step-by-step solutions to all the questions of the textbook exercises.
-The solutions give guidance to the student to learn the concept of the magnetic and heating effects of electric current and to do well during exams.
+The class 8 science chapter 4 Electricity: Magnetic and Heating Effects question answers give guidance to the student to learn the concept of the magnetic and heating effects of electric current and to do well during exams.

 Q1.
 Fill in the blanks: